JoaoQB/42_2_fract-ol/README.md

 If the function after `n_iterations` stayed inbound the mandelbrot set, we color it black.
 According to how slowly it escaped we will use different colored gradients, and if it escapes immediately it will have another color to represent that it's a point outside the mandelbrot set.

+For the colors of our mandelbrot set we can also use the `scale` function we've used before.
+We can use the `n_iterations` as our old range, and do a new range from black to white.

-In our function, we will exploit the `Pythagorean theorem`, `c² = a² + b²`, to check if a point is outside the mandelbrot set, by finding the `hipotenuse` of our `complex number vector`.
+We will exploit the `Pythagorean theorem`, `c² = a² + b²`, to check if a point is outside the mandelbrot set, by finding the `hipotenuse` of our `complex number vector`.
 Because our mandelbrot set lives inside `-2 and 2 real` and `-2 and 2 imaginary`, if we have an `hipotenuse` of 2, than we can assume the point is outside the set, and therefore escaped.
 So we know our `hypotenuse` has to be maximum 2.
 And we know `c² = a² + b²`, or the square of the hypotenuse is equal to the sum of the squares of the two shorter sides.
 So that means that if our hypotenuse is 2, the sum of (z.x * z.x) and (z.yi * z.yi), has to be less than the square of 2, or 4.